josmac69/data_platform_case_studies/README.md

   * Data pipeline with Kafka, Spark, dbt, Docker, Airflow, Terraform, GCP
   * Solution is just a show case, it is not running on kubernetes, it is build using virtual machines on GCP
   * Docker images are quite complex, containing also Google Cloud SDK
+  * Looks like `dbt` tool is used for data transformation, which is actually not recommended by dbt documentation
+  * `dbt` is implemented using airflow running in bash operator, which is also not the best practice
   * Looks like it is not possible to run the whole pipeline locally without GCP
   * Looks like there are some testing scripts in the repository, which are not used in the pipeline
 <br>